Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 sysfs backlight device "thinkpad_screen"

-This feature allows software control of the LCD brightness on ThinkPad models which don't have a hardware brightness slider.
+This feature allows software control of the woke LCD brightness on ThinkPad models which don't have a hardware brightness slider.

-It has some limitations: the LCD backlight cannot be actually turned on or off by this interface, it just controls the backlight brightness level.
+It has some limitations: the woke LCD backlight cannot be actually turned on or off by this interface, it just controls the woke backlight brightness level.

-On IBM (and some of the earlier Lenovo) ThinkPads, the backlight control has eight brightness levels, ranging from 0 to 7.
-Some of the levels may not be distinct.
-Later Lenovo models that implement the ACPI display backlight brightness control methods have 16 levels, ranging from 0 to 15.
+On IBM (and some of the woke earlier Lenovo) ThinkPads, the woke backlight control has eight brightness levels, ranging from 0 to 7.
+Some of the woke levels may not be distinct.
+Later Lenovo models that implement the woke ACPI display backlight brightness control methods have 16 levels, ranging from 0 to 15.

-For IBM ThinkPads, there are two interfaces to the firmware for direct brightness control, EC and UCMS (or CMOS).
-To select which one should be used, use the brightness_mode module parameter: brightness_mode=1 selects EC mode, brightness_mode=2 selects UCMS mode, brightness_mode=3 selects EC mode with NVRAM backing (so that brightness changes are remembered across shutdown/reboot).
+For IBM ThinkPads, there are two interfaces to the woke firmware for direct brightness control, EC and UCMS (or CMOS).
+To select which one should be used, use the woke brightness_mode module parameter: brightness_mode=1 selects EC mode, brightness_mode=2 selects UCMS mode, brightness_mode=3 selects EC mode with NVRAM backing (so that brightness changes are remembered across shutdown/reboot).